 Deep within our essence, a seed is primed and waiting, which acts as the primary itch for emergence.
-Metaphorically the seed may be buried, locked in box, put away, forgotten, discarded, rotten, infertile.
+Metaphorically the seed may be buried, locked in a box, put away, forgotten, discarded, rotten, or infertile.
 However emergence, just like a seed, waits for the moment when all the conditions are right; even if spring hasn’t come through the dates on the calendar, or that the ground has not yet completely thawed.
-As we know from our botany the driving force of the germinating seed is to seek light, as it bursts through the ground, emergent, looking for its life giving source.
+As we know from our botany the driving force of the germinating seed is to seek light, as it bursts through the ground, emergent, looking for its life-giving source.

-Emanation theory (after Plotinus) purports or suggests that we start from The Primary principle (The Absolute, The Father, The Hen (Greek)), which, as it is wanting to be known (The Son, Intellect / Nous [Greek] overflows and drips out (Latin emanare), sending Itself outward to know Itself (The Word or Logos, the Ruh or Spirit).
-This Spirit flow through time and space until it metaphorically and literally, in our case, falls onto and into matter [psyche, tou pantos].
-This essence figuratively turns around and emerges slowly through time back to its Source, evolving or emanating back through successive layers of being towards its Origin.
-This philosophical emanation model is found in almost all religious and philosophical beliefs, but which often gets rejected later, after their inclusion, as polytheistic or unacceptable ‘imported’ beliefs.
+Emanation theory (after Plotinus) purports or suggests that we start from The Primary principle (The Absolute, The Father, The Hen (Greek)), which, as it wants to be known (The Son, Intellect / Nous [Greek] overflows and drips out (Latin Emanare), sending Itself outward to know Itself (The Word or Logos, the Ruh or Spirit).
+This Spirit flows through time and space until it metaphorically and literally, in our case, falls onto and into matter [psyche, tou pantos].
+This essence figuratively turns around and emerges slowly through time back to its Source, evolving or emanating back through successive layers of being toward its Origin.
+This philosophical emanation model is found in almost all religious and philosophical beliefs, but it often gets rejected later, after their inclusion, as polytheistic or unacceptable ‘imported’ beliefs.
 Professor Huston Smith, a contemporary American philosopher, in his book Forgotten Truths tells us that Reality may be divided (at a minimum) into four planes of existence.
 This is a common theme in almost all philosophical traditions.
 These four planes can be called 1] The Infinite or Absolute (Monism), the Celestial or Divine (God), the Intermediate and psychic, and the Terrestrial or Physical.
 The Absolute produces the Spiritual Reality (God) and this manifestation can be summarized as the base of the inverted triangle below.
 The Divine produces the Intermediate – the triangle itself and the arrival point, the apex is the descent of spirit into matter.